MelonKony/millmint/content/stories/2023-11-06-oslolan-uniform.md

 If you've ever wondered why Commonwealth school uniforms are so schizophrenic, this is why.

-Almost all of them, from the Falklands to the Bahamas to Iceland, wear the same basic things, but cultural items are allowed and there are no restrictions on hair.
+Almost all of them, from the {{<link/falklands>}} to the Bahamas to Iceland, wear the same basic things, but cultural items are allowed and there are no restrictions on hair.